Kudermetova stuns Gauff in Doha to set up Swiatek clash

 The reigning French and US Open champion reached the last-four when last weekend's Abu Dhabi title winner Belinda Bencic withdrew from their quarter-final.

-Kudermetova, who will be playing in her second semi-final of the year, is yet to win a set from Swiatek in two previous encounters.
+Kudermetova, who will be playing in her second semi-final of the year, has not won a set from Swiatek in two previous encounters.

 Polish star Swiatek hardly broke sweat in her opening match at the tournament, dropping just one game and needing only 53 minutes to defeat Danielle Collins on Wednesday.

-Last season, Swiatek kicked off her 37-match win streak in Doha, where she captured her first WTA 1000-level hard-court title.
+Last season, Swiatek kicked off a 37-match win streak in Doha, where she captured her first WTA 1000-level hard-court title.

-In Thursday's later quarter-finals, American second seed Jessica Pegula tackles Beatriz Haddad Maia of Brazil while Maria Sakkari of Greece faces WTA Finals champion Caroline Garcia of France.

 © 2023 AFP